Configuration & Getting Started

 Other Use Cases

 These are just a few examples.
-PromptLoc MT is flexible:
+PromptLoc is flexible:

 Experiment with different prompts and schema configurations to find what works best for your project!